 Formatting Your Abstract | Help with the Online Submission Form

-- Abstracts submission deadline was 11:59 p.m.
+- Abstracts submission deadline is 11:59 p.m.
 EST on January 18th!
 SHEA is not responsible for abstracts that are not fully completed and submitted by this deadline date.
 Please ensure that your submission has been submitted and you have received the confirmation e-mail.

 - Submissions with “INCOMPLETE” status cannot be processed.